University of Virginia cancels 21-gun salute from Veterans Day ceremony

 The University of Virginia has canceled the 21-gun salute for its Veterans Day ceremony over concerns that firing weapons on campus could cause "panic" among students.

-The salute comes at the end of the school's 24-hour vigil and Veterans Day ceremony, a tradition for a decade.
+The salute previously came at the end of the school's 24-hour vigil and Veterans Day ceremony, a tradition for a decade, although it's commonly seen in the U.S. as an honor for visiting dignitaries.

 The decision to end the tribute was made by the school provost’s office and the colonel of the Reserve Officers' Training Corps (ROTC).